martinring/thesis/src/5-Partitioning.md

   but the general principle that proving ground term propositions is much faster is still valid.
 ]
-Moreover, in an idealized scenario, the proof time would be reduced exponentially with respect to the number of fixed variables.
-This is sketched by the *green solid line* in [#fig:runtime-idealized], showing an idealized graph plotting the (presumed) average proof time (in logarithmic scale) over the number of fixed variables.
-In this idealized scenario, answers to the two questions raised above are trivial: It does not matter *which* variables are fixed (any differences are averaged out) and the *number* is basically determined by the available resources; i.e. the available time (on the y-axis) determines the corresponding number of variables (on the x-axis).
+Moreover, in an idealised scenario, the proof time would be reduced exponentially with respect to the number of fixed variables.
+This is sketched by the *green solid line* in [#fig:runtime-idealized], showing an idealised graph plotting the (presumed) average proof time (in logarithmic scale) over the number of fixed variables.
+In this idealised scenario, answers to the two questions raised above are trivial: It does not matter *which* variables are fixed (any differences are averaged out) and the *number* is basically determined by the available resources, i.e. the available time (on the y-axis) determines the corresponding number of variables (on the x-axis).
 :::

-However, such an idealized scenario almost never occurs.
+However, such an idealised scenario almost never occurs.
 In fact, it quickly becomes clear that the relation between the number of fixed variables and the proof time is rather erratic.
 Again, this is illustrated by means of an example: